 The NSW peer workforce provides direct care to people across public mental health services, including acute in-patient care and the community.

-Peer workers draw upon their own personal lived experience of suicide, mental illness and recovery to provide authentic engagement and support for people accessing mental health care.
+Peer workers draw upon their own personal lived experience of mental illness, suicidal crisis and recovery to provide authentic engagement and support for people accessing mental health care.
 Peer workers are in a unique position to build connections and rapport with people by inspiring hope and role modelling recovery.

-Support includes individual and group peer support, recovery planning and goal setting, help with navigating the system, and individual and systemic advocacy.
+Support includes individual and group peer support, recovery planning and goal setting, help with navigating the mental health service system, and individual and systemic advocacy.

 The 12-month course provides peer workers with the skills and competencies to deliver quality services.
 It is a nationally recognised qualification designed for people with a lived experience of mental illness to support others on their recovery journey.